 The need for operational costs reduction became a top business objective overtaking revenue growth initiatives, ranking higher over the last few years.
-Nevertheless, market research analysts (here and here) concluded that insurers remain prepared to invest in IT, provided it drives a net reduction in operating costs.
+Nevertheless, market research analysts (McKinsey and Insurance CIO Outlook) concluded that insurers remain prepared to invest in IT, provided it drives a net reduction in operating costs.
 In this scenario, the following areas of IT investment were pointed out as key priorities:

 - AI-enabled processes

 - IoT-based initiatives

 - Migration of core and back-office systems to the cloud

 On the contrary and for the first time, Insurers spend on digital channels, claims systems and contact centers were expected to slow down during 2020.
 These areas have been a major investment priority over the last years in both Life and P&C sectors.
 In part, this could also be attributed to projects coming to completion.

 Meanwhile, with the new COVID-19 scenario, people all over the world have no choice now but to adopt more digital methods.
 Insurers with more advanced digital underwriting, claims, and automated operations are in a much stronger position than others.
 Those who do not have these capabilities need to increase investment in digital channels and automation; otherwise they will likely lose market share very quickly.